The spatial clustering of ROSAT all-sky survey Active Galactic Nuclei: V. The evolution of broad-line AGN clustering properties in the last 6 Gyr: Creating Broad-line AGN Samples

-\subsection{Defining broad-line optical AGN subsamples}
+\subsection{Defining Broad-line Optical AGN Subsamples}

-For the optically-selected SDSS AGN we follow a very similar approach as for the X-ray selected AGN.
+For the optically selected SDSS AGN, we follow a very similar approach as for the X-ray selected AGN.
 The major difference is that this sample has more than five times as many objects than the X-ray AGN sample.
 Thus we split the optical AGN sample in four, instead of two, subsamples in each parameter of interest.

 We again create AGN subsamples with respect to $M_{\rm BH}$, $L/L_{\rm EDD}$ (with matched distributions in the other parameter of interest).
 We create these matched samples using objects with $-2.4 < {\rm log} (L/L_{\rm EDD}) < 0.0$ for the $M_{\rm BH}$ split and $7.0 < {\rm log} (M_{\rm BH}/M_{\odot}) < 9.6$ for the $L/L_{\rm EDD}$ split.
-We create four $L_{\rm Bol}$ subsamples by determining the values of $L_{\rm Bol}$ in the optical broad-line AGN sample (with reliable $M_{\rm BH}$ measurements) that correspond to 25\%, 50\% and 75\% objects of the full sample.
+We create four $L_{\rm Bol}$ subsamples by determining the values of $L_{\rm Bol}$ in the optical broad-line AGN sample (with reliable $M_{\rm BH}$ measurements) that correspond to 25\%, 50\%, and 75\% objects of the full sample.

-We also split the optical AGN sample in subsamples as a function of $M_i$(z=2).
-In order to have well-selected subsamples with similar redshift distributions, we limit the sample first at $M_i$(z=2)=-22.7 and $M_i$(z=2)=-25.4.
+We also split the optical AGN sample in subsamples as a function of $M_i(z=2)$.
+In order to have well-selected subsamples with similar redshift distributions, we limit the sample first at $M_i(z=2)=-22.7$ mag and $M_i(z=2)=-25.4$ mag.
 Figure~\ref{OPT_AGN_MI_z} shows the four resulting subsamples, each of which have a similar number of objects.
-We keep the objects with $M_i$(z=2)$>$-22.7 as an additional fifth $M_i$ subsample.
+We keep the objects with $M_i(z=2)>-22.7$ mag as an additional fifth $M_i$ subsample.
 The properties of all optical AGN subsamples are listed in Table~\ref{tab:overview}.